 Leopard Lodge rates for activities

-Leopard Lodge · Safari lodges
+Leopard Lodge · Safari lodge

 Enjoy the many Zambia safari activities Leopard Lodge offers.
 Relax with a sundowner on the deck or on a late afternoon boat cruise on the Kafue River, watching the bird life going about its business, with fish eagles swooping down to retrieve their dinner.
 As you might expect, activities focus on fishing, boat cruises, bird watching and game viewing – on foot (the famous Zambian walking safari) or by vehicle, including night drives.
 Canoeing and rafting can be a lot of fun and is highly recommended.
 Some four Kilometres from the camp there are some natural hot springs, while the hill behind affords views over the surrounding area.